You can get your learner's (L) licence on or after your 16th birthday. To get your L, you’ll need to pass the knowledge test.

 Take approved driver training course - get six months off

-Your approved driver training course must be completed within a one year period from start to finish.
+Your approved driver training course must be completed within one year, from start to finish.

 Qualified supervisor:

 Supervisor age 25+ with a valid Class 1, 2, 3, 4 or 5 licence.
-He or she must sit beside you in the front passenger seat.
+They must sit beside you in the front passenger seat.

 No alcohol or drugs: